Global identification of dynamic panel models with interactive effects: Global identification

-The proof we propose draws inspiration from Theorem 5.1 of \cite{anderson1956statistical}.
-In that theorem, the authors establish a sufficient condition for global identification of a factor model that did not include an autoregressive component.
-In their simpler model, global identification requires
+In this section, we demonstrate that, under Assumptions \ref{as:1}-\ref{as:6}, the parameters of the dynamic panel data model with interactive effects described in \eqref{eq1:dgp} are almost surely globally identified.
+The proof we propose draws from Theorem 5.1 of \cite{anderson1956statistical}.
+In that theorem, the authors establish a sufficient condition for identification of a factor model that did not include an autoregressive component.
+In their simpler model, global identification is obtained by showing that any admissible decomposition satisfying